-An in-depth study of acids and bases, ionic reactions, complex ions, oxidation and reduction, electrochemistry, quantitative analysis, and nuclear reactions.
-Prerequisite: CH222 or CH123.
+The third term of a three-term sequence course for students majoring in science and related fields.
+An in-depth study of equilibria; acids and bases; ionic reactions; complex ions, oxidation and reduction; electrochemistry, qualitative analysis, and biopolymers.
+Prerequisite: CH222.
 Class fee \$12.
-Sp reinforce concepts.
-Prerequisite: CH123 or CH223.
-Class fee \$12.
-F
+Sp